boyoftime/minion_rush_currencytool/README.md

 ## 🚀 How to Use

-1. Download and extract the Currency Tool.
+1. Download the Currency Tool.
+2. Extract the downloaded ZIP file.
-2. Launch Minion Rush normally.
+3. Launch Minion Rush normally.
-3. Wait until the game reaches its main menu.
+4. Wait until the game reaches its main menu.
-4. Open `MinionRushModder.exe`.
+5. Open `MinionRushModder.exe`.
-5. Confirm that the tool detects the running game.
+6. Confirm that the tool detects the running game.
-6. Enter the Bananas and/or Tokens you want to add.
+7. Enter the Bananas and/or Tokens you want to add.
-7. Click **Add to Game**.
+8. Click **Add to Game**.
-8. Wait for the success confirmation.
+9. Wait for the success confirmation.
-9. Restart the game if you want to confirm persistence.
+10. Restart the game to confirm that the balances were saved.

+> [!NOTE]
-Both the game and tool must run under the same interactive Windows account.
+> The game and the Currency Tool must run under the same interactive Windows account.

 ## 🧠 How It Works

-The tool uses a method called a **trusted in-process save update**:
+The tool uses a **trusted in-process save update**:

 ```text
 Launch the supported game